 Therefore, the side length of the first room is 3 m.

-So, using only geometry and logic, Al-Khwarizmi could solve one of the most challenging problems of his time.
+So, using geometry, logic and the newly discovered algebraic symbols, Al-Khwarizmi could solve one of the most challenging problems of his time.

 Completing a square geometrically is still used to this day to visually demonstrate the process and explain why it is even called “completing a square” – well, because we literally complete the square by adding a missing square piece to an existing quadratic geometric formation.